dysmalpy/dysmalpy/docs/mailing_list.rst

 https://lists.mpe.mpg.de/cgi-bin/mailman/listinfo/dysmalpy_users

 .. note::
     The mailing list is not a forum for questions and answers.
-If you have questions about ``dysmalpy``, please email the developers directly at `dysmalpy@mpe.mpg.de`.
+If you have questions about ``dysmalpy``, please email the developers directly at dysmalpy@mpe.mpg.de.